jfedotov/docker_zqd/README.md

 **How to use:**

-    1. Start docker container with "docker-compose up" command.
+    1. Start docker container with "docker-compose up -d" command.
     2. Zqd is running on port 5020.
 Use zq API client to connect to zqd: command line, python, brim etc.
     3. To stop docker container, use "docker-compose down" command.